Tia Mowry Celebrates Her Natural Hair On Instagram: ‘Let Black Hair Be Black Hair’ - NewsBreak

 Tia Mowry is always an advocate for Black women and the beauty recently took to Instagram to celebrate her natural hair, telling her followers to “let Black hair be Black hair.”

 She continued, “this is my real hair.
 It’s time for us to celebrate our uniqueness.
-You shoudn’t need to damage your hair for it to be considered beautiful.
+You shouldn’t need to damage your hair for it to be considered beautiful.
 Because it already is beautiful.
 Black women are the strongest women I know.
 My mother.
 My grandmother.
-My great grandmother.
+My great-grandmother.
 Celebrate yourself.”

 And you guys!
 I’ve been working on a special project that I am so excited to finally share with you all soon.
 This is a sneak peek of what’s to come.
 To stay updated, follow @4ubytia and sign up for the email list by clicking the link in my bio.”